andreirawan97/projectUTSPemweb/README.md

 1. ❌ Edit Profile
 2. ❌ Upload profile pic and banner pic
+3. ❌ Make the website online 🤔
-3. ✅ (Optional) View updated comment in realtime, not refreshing the whole page
+4. ✅ (Optional) View updated comment in realtime, not refreshing the whole page